DatafoundationSystem/Straw-Hats/README.md

     ```
   - Wraps a node.js server with `/predict` endpoint to call `predict` function inside `predict.py` file.
 **5.3 Node Manager:**
-  - Creates a docker container for each of the services and components deployed on the platform.
+  - Creates a docker container for each of the services and CV_Tools deployed on the platform.
   - Runs these containers on nodes with least load.
   - Performs load balancing.
 **5.4 Scheduler:**
-  - Generates a config.json using the pipeline components specified by the end-user through UI.
+  - Generates a config.json using the pipeline CV_Tools specified by the end-user through UI.
-  - Execute the components according to config.json by providing the input and fetching the output while checking the consistency i.e. output of one component must match the input of next component in the pipeline.
+  - Execute the CV_Tool according to config.json by providing the input and fetching the output while checking the consistency i.e. output of one CV_Tool must match the input of next CV_Tool in the pipeline.
   - Provides the end output of pipeline to the UI

 **5.5 Nodes:**
-  - The nodes are running containers of different microservices and components which are deployed on the platform.
+  - The nodes are running containers of different microservices and CV Tools which are deployed on the platform.

 **5.6 Monitoring Service:**
   - Health check calls `/health` endpoint of every registered service to check if the service is running.
 If found not running, it communicates with Node Manager to get a machine with least load and run the service on that machine.
   - Health check pings all the service's IP to check if any machine is down or out of the network.
 If found not reachable, another instance of the same service is relaunched.
-  -

 ### 6. Representation:

 ![alt text](https://github.com/Jasika16/Straw-Hats/blob/main/Assets/Images/Class%20Diagram.jpg)